How is Dependency Determined?

 What else do I need to know?

-Completion of this form and submission of documents does not guarantee approval of a dependency appeal.
+Completion of this form and submission of documents does not guarantee approval of a Dependency Appeal.
 Approval of an appeal does not guarantee receipt of additional aid.
 You are responsible for all outstanding bills with UMBC and should make arrangements to ensure that your bill is paid by the due date.